 This lighting system varies by model.
 You may find it on the battery, on the mower’s indicator panel or you may have to place your battery on the charger to read the charging status.

 You can tell your battery is going bad when you fully charge the battery and it is no longer holding a charge as long as it once did.
 Losing the ability to hold a charge is a sign the battery is dying.
 Another sign your battery is going bad is when it becomes very hot.

-Battery Lawn Mower is Not Set Up Correctly
+Not Set Up Correctly

 Set up your battery lawn mower correctly.
 Your lawn mower manufacturer may have safety devices that prevent the mower from running if it isn’t set up in the correct position to operate the mower.
 An example of this is extending the handle to the right position and locking it in place.